Working-Title-MSFS-Mods/working-title-msfs-mods.github.io/docs/g1000/index.md

 {% include downloadbutton.html category="g1000" %}
 {% include button.html text="Changelog and Older Versions" url="/g1000/releases" %}

-Version 0.3.0 is developed for version 1.9.3.0 of the base sim, the version released on 29 September 2020.
+Version 0.5.1 is developed for version 1.15.7.0 of the base sim.
 Previous versions of the G1000 mod will not work with this version of the sim.

 ## Usage in default aircraft
 Because they use the Garmin G1000 unit, this mod will affect the following default aircraft: